kairos-io/kairos-docs/content/en/docs/Reference/auroraboot.md

 AuroraBoot will download the artifacts required for bootstrapping the nodes, and prepare the environment required for a zero-touch deployment.

-For example, to netboot a machine with the latest version of Kairos and {{< flavorMetaCode >}} using a cloud config, you would run the following command:
+For example, to netboot a machine with the latest version of Kairos and {{<flavorCode >}} using a cloud config, you would run the following command:

 ```bash {class="meta-distro"}
 docker run --rm -ti --net host quay.io/kairos/auroraboot \